edX Online

 Earn the same degree and complete the same curriculum as on-campus students.

-What is an accredited MSW program?
+What is a CSWE-accredited MSW program?

-An accredited combines online lectures with in-person fieldwork to prepare you for social work licensure.
-According to the Council on Social Work Education (CSWE), all accredited MSW programs require at least 900 hours of in-person fieldwork regardless of format.
-Your program may help you arrange a local location to complete this requirement.
+According CSWE, all accredited MSW programs require at least 900 hours of in-person fieldwork regardless of format.
+Your program may help you arrange your fieldwork at a nearby location to complete this requirement.

 Topics relating to community organizing and public policy include: